a25patel/data-structures/assessments/pretest/post-test.md

-# Web Development Immersive Challenge
+# Web Development Immersive Benchmark

 Thank you for your application to the Full Stack Web Development program at Galvanize!

-### About the Pre-Challenge
+### About the Benchmark

-This technical assessment is an exercise in learning about programming.
+This technical Benchmark is an exercise in learning about programming.
 You do not need know programming in order to apply to Galvanize, but we are looking for a basic level of understanding of coding concepts.
 If you are not familiar with programming languages, you should spend some time on the tutorials below before you attempt the challenge.

 This challenge is a chance for us to evaluate how you can use resources in order to work through a challenge.
 We are not expecting a perfect answer.
 Your response will be evaluated based on the content of the answer, not necessarily on the test output.